 If local renewable electricity was cheaper than your supplier, would you be interested?

-That’s the question that WREN asked at the launch of its Energy Equality project in April.
+That’s the question that WREN asked at the launch of its Energy Equality project in April 2020.
 The launch, originally planned for Wadebridge Town Hall, had to be moved on-line due to Covid-19, and attracted nearly 40 participants, including guest speakers from Loughborough University and University College London.

 You can view the meeting, including a question and answer session, online at: https://youtu.be/XBPLPChFx1o

-This means that we are still very keen to talk to all households who would like to buy locally generated electricity at a lower price than currently on offer from big energy suppliers.
+We are still very keen to talk to all households who would like to buy locally generated electricity at a lower price than currently on offer from big energy suppliers.

 For a fuller report on the Energy Equality launch, click here.